 - Sedums – Sedums are low maintenance.
-They will grow under direct sunlight but can also tolerate a small amount of sunlight as long as its soils are kept moist.
+They will grow under direct sunlight but can also tolerate a small amount of sunlight as long as their soils are kept moist.
 They are deer and rabbit resistant as well.

 - Marigolds – Marigolds bloom all summer long just make sure they are placed in a sunny spot.
-They grow well in dry or moist soil and if you planted them on the ground, they would only need watering if the weather has been dry for more than a week or two.
+They grow well in dry or moist soil, and if you planted them on the ground, they would only need watering if the weather has been dry for more than a week or two.

 - Calibrachoa – Calibrachoa is most often grown as a hanging plant.
 Though it needs to be watered regularly, especially if grown in a container, is drought tolerant.
 But then again, it thrives best with constant watering.
 Other good things about this outdoor plant are it’s self-cleaning, can tolerate partial shade, and has no significant risk from plant diseases or from insects.
 Calibrachoa loves full sun with six to eight hours daily of direct sunlight.